Coping With A Sexless Marriage: How To Bring Physical Intimacy Back To The Relationship

 Change How Sex Is Initiated

 Is one partner always the one to initiate sex?
 Try switching roles every once in a while.
 Does your partner feel that you come on too strong too often?
 Find ways to make them feel sexy without pressure for something more unless they are in the mood for it.
-Simple things like these can decrease how frequently sex is offered and turned down, and can increase how frequently sex is initiated.
+Simple things like these can decrease how frequently sex is offered rather than turned down, and can increase how frequently sex is initiated.

 Don't Underestimate Anticipation

 Our brains are wired so that we enjoy sex more when it is anticipated for a long time.
 Take the time several times a day to send your partner a sexy text or two.
-Let them know you are thinking about sex.
+Let them know you are thinking about sexually.
 Touch them, kiss them, and make them anticipate what is coming at the end of the night.
 Then, allow foreplay to take its time and enjoy every minute.
 If you anticipate sex in this way throughout the day and the process, you will be more likely to want sex more frequently.

 Separate Sexual Intimacy From Routine